SouthGreenPlatform/VcfHunter/README.md

 *Options:*

     --centroid: The centroid coordinate file
     --centcores: The centroid correspondence with group
     --VarCoord: The tabulated file of variables coordinates in new axis.
 (The --prefix + _variables_coordinates.tab file generated when running this script with PCA type)
     --MaxDist: Maximal distance between allele and centroid
     --Axes: Axes to use.
 Axis should be separated by ":".
     --groups: Groups to keep.
 Groups should be separated ":".
     --mat: Allele file in which group will be re-attributed.
     --eval: If yes this program only calculate mean distances between centroids.
 Possible values: "y", or "n".
 [Default: n]
     --prefix: Prefix for output files.
 [Default: Clustered]

 *Output:*

- **\*._Clust.tab:** A tabulated file in which alleles were grouped according to their maximal distance to centroids.\
+ **\*_Clust.tab:** A tabulated file in which alleles were grouped according to their maximal distance to centroids.\
+<br><br>

+### IdentOtherAncestry.py

+This program look for the proportion of allele present on a studied accession that are not present in set of accessions identified as ancestor.
+It also look for the proportion of these alleles not present defined ancestors in potential other (new) ancestors.

+*Options:*

+  --vcf: The vcf file.
+  --name: Accession name in which alleles will be compared
+  --ancestor: A tabulated file that contain on column 1 the name of accessions used to look for unspecific alleles
+  --newancestor: A tabulated file that contain on column 1 the name of accessions in which specific alleles from the searched accession will be compared
+  --out: The output file.
+[Default: Specific.tab]

+*Output:*

+ **\*.tab:** A tabulated file counting the total number of alleles in the accession, the number of alleles not found in ancestors and their number in tested potential other (new ancestors).\
 <br><br>